ulyssek/academic-personnal-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in NeuroCogntive Modeling
+    - course: PhD in NeuroCognitive Modeling
       institution: Université Paris Cité/ University of Oxford
       year: 2022-2025
     - course: Master of Science in Cognitive Science